matharotheelf/innovationartsbackend/README.md

 ```
 As a User
 So I can upload data, I can upload a JSON body input to S3 using a POST request.
-So I can access data , I can access this JSON body input from S3 using a GET request.
+So I can access data , I can access the JSON body input from S3 using a GET request.

 ```